What is Paid Search Advertising? PPC Beginners Guide

 SEM (Search Engine Marketing) is a strategy to increase website visibility on search engine results pages using both paid (PPC) and organic (SEO) methods.

-SEO (Search Engine Optimization) is optimizing a website to rank higher on search engine results pages organically by improving its content, structure, and coding for better relevance and authority.
+SEO (Search Engine Optimization) is optimizing a website to rank higher organically on search engine results pages by improving its content, structure, and coding for better relevance and authority.

 What is the biggest mistake you see advertisers make when setting up PPC campaigns?